Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Never buy a thing you do not want, because it is cheap, it will be dear to you."
+> "Just throw away all thoughts of imaginary things, and stand firm in that which you are."
-> — **Thomas Jefferson**
+> — **Kabir**

 ---